The Covid Chronicles

 Be well.
 Stay connected.

-Thank-You Page: Merci to everyone in the class I’m taking now — to our teacher, Daniel Gewertz, and to my fellow writers.
+Thank-You Page: I’m no longer attending the writing class, but will always be grateful to my fellow writers for their comments — and to our teacher, Daniel Gewertz.
 Their comments are instrumental.
-And to Judah Lablang, Boston-based teacher and coach, and trusty guide since 2016.
+And to Judah Lablang, Boston-based teacher and writing coach, and trusty guide since 2016.